Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	>**Note:** If you visit the production site shortly after its promotion, the DNS name might not be ready.
 If you encounter a DNS error (404), wait a few minutes and try again.
 Keep in mind that Windows Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.

-1. Even when a deployment is in a suspended state, Windows Azure still needs to allocate a virtual machine (VM) for each instance and charge you for it.
+1. Even when a deployment is in a suspended state, Windows Azure still needs to allocate a virtual machine for each instance and charge you for it.
 Once you have completed testing the application, you need to remove the deployment from Windows Azure to avoid an unnecessary expense.
-To remove a running deployment, go to **Cloud Services**, select the deployment slot where the service is currently hosted, staging or production, and then click **Stop** on the bottom pane.
-Once the service has stopped, click **Delete** on the bottom pane to remove it.
+To remove a running deployment, go to **Cloud Services**, select the deployment slot where the service is currently hosted, staging or production, then click **Stop** on the bottom pane and accept the confirmation prompt.
+Once the service has stopped, click **Delete** on the bottom pane and click **Delete the production deployment for cloud service yourusernameguestbook** to remove it.

 ---